ednajoyj/Face-recognition-using-SAMA5D27-WLSOM-EK1/README.md

 <li> Click on the root partition
 <li> Click settings icon and select resize
 <li> Enter the required space and click OK
 Now the unallocated space will be allocated in root partition.
+This is rhe case with Yocto Project. to partition the space in Buildroot, you will encounter an error.
+It is restricted to extend the root's space in buildroot.
+So as an alternative you have to create a new partition and mount it separately.
+The steps to be folllowed are:
+<li>Open Ubuntu
+<li>open Disk Utility
+<li>click on the sd card
+<li>select the new partition
+<li>Resize with the required disk space and press ok